 Best For: Enthusiasts and professionals seeking a compact, high-resolution APS-C camera with excellent low-light performance and a classic shooting experience.

 The Fujifilm X-T5 blends retro-inspired design with cutting-edge imaging technology.
-It features Fujifilm’s latest 40.2MP APS-C X-Trans CMOS 5 HR sensor, which, despite its high resolution for an APS-C chip, manages noise very well at higher ISOs.
+It features Fujifilm’s latest 40.2MP APS-C X-Trans CMOS 5 HR sensor, which, despite its high resolution for an APS-C chip, excels at managing noise at higher ISOs.
 Images remain clean and detailed up to ISO 6400, and even higher with careful processing.

 Crucially for low light, the X-T5 boasts a powerful 5-axis in-body image stabilization system offering up to 7 stops of compensation, allowing photographers to handhold at significantly slower shutter speeds.
-Its updated autofocus system with deep-learning AI is also highly capable, providing accurate subject detection and tracking even in challenging lighting conditions.
+Its updated autofocus system, featuring deep-learning AI, is also highly capable, providing accurate subject detection and tracking even in challenging lighting conditions.

 - Produces stunning 40MP images with Fujifilm’s signature color science.